futurice/windows-app-development-best-practices/README.md

 x:Bind relies on code generation instead of reflection and therefore has some advantages over the Binding-keyword.
 Most notably x:Bind can bind anything that is accessible from its scope (including methods and public fields), is type safe, and has better runtime performance.
 On the other hand, it can not be used everywhere the Binding can, for example in ControlTemplates.

 ## Gotchas
+### UI thread is the thread with the smallest Managed ID greater than 0
+When looking at the Threads window in Visual Studio, it's not exactly obvious which of the threads is the UI thread in your UWP app.
+Well, it's the one with the smallest Managed ID greater than 0.

 ### Visual states have to be defined in the root element of a ControlTemplate, DataTemplate, Page, or UserControl
 ```XML
 <ControlTemplate, DataTemplate, Page, or UserControl>